aluxnimm/outlookcaldavsynchronizer/README.md

 We recommend updating to the latest .Net Framework but the minimal required version is .Net 4.5, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 2.18.0 ####
+- New features
+	- Add mapping of distribution lists to contact groups with KIND:group
+	- Add profile type for Easy Project / Easy Redmine with special setup wizard
+	- Add profile type for mailbox.org
+	- Switch profile selection to WPF
+- Bug fixes
+	- Add MessageBox with warning about sensitive data in log file before showing the log.
+	- Add task mapping configuration option to map Outlook start and due date of tasks as floating without timezone information to avoid issues with tasks across timezones, ticket #530.
+	- Update NuGet packages.

 #### 2.17.0 ####
 - New features